navatharaagi/AWS-Developer-Tools/README.md

  ##### d.Adding, Editing, and Deleting Application Elements (Deployment Groups & Configurations)
  - Edit, Add & Delete Deployment Groups & Configurations (in the AWS Console):
- Editing and Adding Groups & Configurations:
+ - Editing and Adding Groups & Configurations:
  1) Navigate to CodeDeploy
  2) Click on one of your applications
  3) Select a deployment group and under actions, select “Edit”
  4) Here you can:
-     -Change the deployment group name
+    - Change the deployment group name
-     -Add/change/delete instances to deploy to
+    - Add/change/delete instances to deploy to
-     -Change the deployment configurations
+    - Change the deployment configurations
-     -Add/edit/remove SNS Triggers
+    - Add/edit/remove SNS Triggers
-     -Change the service role
+    - Change the service role
  Adding an Additional Deployment Group:
  1) Click on an application
  2) Under Deployment Groups, click ‘Create Deployment Group’